 • What scholarships are available for this degree?

-There a number of scholarships available specifically for this degree, including the Anita Morawetz scholarship, the Robyn Moylan scholarship for Aboriginal and/or Torres Strait Islander people and a scholarship for transgender participants.
+There a number of scholarships available specifically for this degree, including the Anita Morawetz scholarship and a scholarship for transgender participants.
 Information about general scholarships offered by the University of Melbourne is available here: